 “Jackknife” is the term for a semi-truck trailer coming to an acute angle with the truck cab, like a small folding knife.

-Over the past year, I have been looking the causes of semi-truck jackknifes on Washington highways, as Coluccio Law is currently working on a truck crash case in which fatal injuries were caused by a semi-truck jackknife.
+In the last year, I have been looking the causes of semi-truck jackknifes on Washington highways, as I was working on a truck crash case in which fatal injuries were caused by a semi-truck jackknife.

 Semi-trucks are designed to carry huge loads on a frequent basis.
 These trucks and their trailers have a unique balance of weight and structure that makes them prone to instability.